How India Is Leading the Way in Distributed Energy Through Policy Innovation

 • Smart grids provide real-time data, enabling utilities to monitor energy consumption and supply.

-• They allow for better integration of distributed energy by managing the intermittent nature of renewable energy generation.
+• They allow for better integration by managing the intermittent nature of renewable energy generation.

 • These grids improve electric power distribution, ensuring a reliable and efficient energy supply.